KiritoReborn/MIPS-Processor/README.md

 ## Contact

-For any questions or suggestions, please contact:
+For any inquiries or suggestions, feel free to reach out via the emails listed above.